 At ECCHR, we look to a growing network to share and develop our motivation, knowledge and innovative approaches to conducting human rights work.
-With this in mind, ECCHR's Education Program focuses on training, networking and collaborative learning.
+With this in mind, ECCHR's Critical Legal Training focuses on training, networking and collaborative learning.
 To ensure the future of progressive human rights work, we take part in an ongoing learning process together with young lawyers and our international colleagues.

-If you want to apply to ECCHR's Legal Training Program, please fill in our application form.
+If you want to apply to ECCHR's Critical Legal Training, please fill in our application form.

-If you have questions concerning the Legal Training Program, please contact Marie Badarne:
+If you have questions concerning the Critical Legal Training, please contact Marie Badarne:

-Our core aim is to further social justice by enforcing human rights and in doing so to find creative ways to push legal boundaries.
-This idea is also at the heart of our work in training the next generation of human rights defenders.
+The core aim of our Critical Legal Training is to further social justice by enforcing human rights and in doing so to find creative ways to push legal boundaries.

-The Legal Training Program is a hub for up-and-coming human rights defenders from all over the world.
-Participants are involved in the organization's daily work within its key program areas and receive a practical training in strategic legal intervention.
-They also have the chance to take part in a range of educational and cultural activities as part of the Education Program.
+The Critical Legal Training is a hub for up-and-coming human rights defenders from all over the world.
+Participants are involved in ECCHR's daily work within its key program areas and receive a practical training in strategic litigation.
+They also have the chance to take part in a range of educational and cultural activities.

 For questions concerning the applications please contact: firstname.lastname@example.org